sekaycee/alx-system_engineering-devops/0x13-firewall/README.md

 # Firewall

-Project completed during **Fullstack Software Engineering** programm at **ALX**.
+Project completed during **Fullstack Software Engineering** program at **ALX**.
 It aims to learn about firewalls, types of firewalls, firewall setup, config and debugging.

 ## Tools